 When you break down your total investment amount, make sure you know the difference between how much you’re earning and how much you’ve contributed.
 While the two are related, the distinction matters.

 - As noted earlier, a little extra principal could lead to a bigger return.
-If you want to see just how big that return can get, SmartAsset’s investing calculator will give you some idea of just how far your principal can go.
+If you want to see just how big that return can get, SmartAsset’s investment calculator can help.